 ensure users understand they are responsible for any actions completed in Workforce Applications under the use of their access security codes;

-require all users with access to Workforce Applications complete and annually sign the TWC Information Resources Usage Agreement, Form P-41, available on at
+require all users with access to Workforce Applications complete and sign the TWC Information Resources Usage Agreement, Form P-41,every two years, available on TWC's Information Technology SharePoint;

-maintain a signed copy of the most recent Form P-41 for each user per the Form P-41 instructions, available on TWC’s Intranet at http://intra.twc.state.tx.us/intranet/gl/html/information_technology_forms.html; and
+maintain a signed copy of the most recent Form P-41 for each user once signed via DocuSign; and

-maintain a signed copy of the most recent Systems Access Report for Other Agencies and Community Partners, Form P-48, available on at , when providing access to staff of other agencies or community partners.
+maintain a signed copy of the most recent Systems Access Report for Other Agencies and Community Partners, Form P-48, available on TWC’s Intranet, when providing access to staff of other agencies or community partners.

-NLF: Additionally, Boards must be aware that this reporting requirement does not apply to the access provided to Board staff, Workforce Solutions Office staff, workforce service provider staff, or Texas Veterans Commission (TVC) staff.

-NLF: Boards must also be aware that Form P-41 to all TWC staff, Board staff, Workforce Solutions Office staff, workforce service provider staff, TVC staff, and staff from all other entities with access to Workforce Applications.

 NLF: When providing access to Workforce Applications, Boards must use a strict “need to know” standard for other agencies and community partners with a valid need, as determined by the Board and in accordance with the Texas Workforce Commission Information Security Standards and Guidelines, available on TWC’s Intranet at TWC Information Security Manual.

-In TWIST, other agencies’ and community partners’ access to customer information is limited to “read only” or “edit,” as required to perform assigned duties previously agreed upon by the Board.
 In WorkInTexas.com, permissions are limited to “Staff Access” (which allows “View” of job seeker, employer, and staff information) and “Edit.”
 Permissions are determined by the specific, assigned duties previously agreed upon by the Board.

 NLF: Boards must ensure that information obtained from Workforce Applications (for example, participant information) is not republished or redistributed.

-NLF: Boards must the state office’s WorkInTexas.com staff at wfsupportdesk@twc.state.tx.us when“State Role” access in WorkInTexas.com is requested or needed.
-Boards must receive authorization from the state office’s WorkInTexas.com staff prior to granting State Role access.
+NLF: When requesting “Administrative” level permissions or access changes in WorkInTexas.com, Boards must ensure:

+the Board Executive Director approves before any changes can be implemented; and

+staff sends the approved request to the state office’s WorkInTexas.com staff at wfsupportdesk@twc.texas.gov.

 NLF: Boards must monitor and evaluate access to Workforce Applications and terminate or adjust other agencies’ or community partners’ access if their need is no longer valid.